TikTok's Brownie Glazed Lips 'Trend' Doesn't Sit Right With Me

-Every so often a newly-coined beauty trend piques our interest and totally consumes social media.
-Recently it happened with 'siren eyes' and 'skin cycling'.
+Every so often a newly coined beauty trend piques our interest and totally consumes social media.
+Recently it happened with 'siren eyes', not to mention 'strawberry legs'.
 This time around, it is the very simple (yet totally beautiful) combination of brown lip liner and lip gloss.

 The brown-toned lip is such a classic look — and nothing new — but it has set the internet ablaze this past week.
 Why?
-Because it's now trending under a different name: 'brownie glazed lips'.
+Because it's now trending under a different name.

 If TikTok is anything to go by, model Hailey Bieber was the first to name it so when she posted a video showing off her makeup.
 "Ready for all the fall things including brownie glazed lips 🥹✨✨✨🤎🤎🤎," she captioned the post, which has amassed 3.8 million views and counting.